Ludgershall Habitat Bank

 Careful restoration and management of the meadows and hedgerows in Ludgershall will provide additional distinctive and important havens for wildlife moving through the Upper Ray Meadows Nature Reserve, at the heart of this Living Landscape.

-Ludgershall Habitat Bank was officially launched in February 2024, and is now providing biodiversity units to local developers wanting to achieve a minimum of 10% BNG for their new developments.
+Ludgershall Habitat Bank was officially launched in February 2024, and is providing biodiversity units to developers who are looking to minimise their environmental impacts on-site and meet the planning regulations for BNG.

-Ludgershall Habitat Bank is an approved supplier of high integrity biodiversity units by Buckinghamshire Council, and with the new regulation becoming mandatory from February 2024 this site is now registered, managed and monitored in the public domain according to statutory requirements of Natural England and Defra.
+Ludgershall Habitat Bank is listed on the Gain Site Register as BGS-060324001, an approved supplier of high integrity biodiversity units by Buckinghamshire Council, managed and monitored in the public domain according to statutory requirements of Natural England and Defra.

 To find out more, including options and costs for BNG, please contact BNG@bbowt.org.uk